AydinHassan/m2-callable-event-listeners/README.md

 ## Usage

-Grab an instance of `\TrashPanda\CallableEventListeners\Model\Manager` either via DI or from the object manager:
+Grab an instance of `\TrashPanda\CallableEventListeners\Model\Manager` either via DI or from the object manager and pass an event name and a callable to the `listen` method.

 ```php